Welcome to Reigate College’s Business Department.

 Activity 2:

-You should try to get into the habit of checking the Business sections of newspapers on a regular basis, whether in a physical newspaper or online.
+You should get into the habit of checking the Business sections of newspapers (physical and online) on a regular basis, whether in a physical newspaper or online.
 Please aim to do this at least once a week over the summer, selecting at least two news articles.
-Go to another newspaper website and read the same story and identify any differences in how it’s reported.